CodeEditor: Learning to Edit Source Code with Pre-trained Models: Study Design

 \subsection{Research Questions}

-We argue that our pre-training task further improves the performance of code editing models.
+We argue that our pre-training task can improve the performance of code editing models.
 To prove the effectiveness of our \method, in the RQ1 and RQ2, we fine-tune the pre-trained \method in two code editing scenarios and compare it to SOTA baselines.

 \textbf{RQ1: How does \method perform in the code-to-code editing scenario?}